-Jesus was graciousness, gentleness and kindness personified.
-Handling with tenderness ‘broken reeds’ and ‘flickering candles’, hurting people whose light was about to go out.
+Jesus was graciousness, gentleness and kindness personified, summing up all that we would most like to be in our best moments.
+He handled with tenderness ‘broken reeds’ and ‘flickering candles’, hurting people whose light was about to go out.
 He was the ‘doctor of souls’ and they crowded around him.
-This same Jesus is alive today and his promise of a crown of “beauty instead of ashes, the oil of joy instead of mourning and a garment of praise instead of a spirit of despair” is still there for the asking, including me!
+This same Jesus is alive today and his promise of “a crown of beauty instead of ashes, the oil of joy instead of mourning and a garment of praise instead of a spirit of despair” (Isaiah 61) is still there for the asking.

 “Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.”Matthew 11:18-20 from ‘The Message’

 This is the Person I want to get to know better.
 From the response to the youtube video ‘What a Wonderful Name’ I am clearly not the only person to think so.
 Look at some of the 70,000 comments at the end of this video: